PRESS

 -What would you like to find in the eyes of others?

--Honey, sincerity.
+-Love, sincerity.

--And what do you find the most?
+-And what do you find most often?